AVSystem/developer-zone/docs/LwM2M_Client/OpenThread/Adding_device.md

 0. Use the `anjay start` command to run the Client.

-0. In logs, you can read view lines that contain OpenThread informations.
+0. In logs, you can find information about status of the device.
 There will be information about success or failure in joining the connection and the current role of your device in the OpenThread network.

     ![Connected as a child role](images/connected_child.PNG "Connected as a child role"){:style="float: left;margin-right: 1177px;margin-top: 7px; margin-bottom: 17px;"}